-A gravel bike is a drop-bar bike designed to let you ride over many different surfaces.
+A gravel bike is a drop-bar bike designed to enable you to ride over many different surfaces.

-The drop handlebar and sporty geometry means you can make good progress on the road –but, with wider tyres, lower gearing and stable handling, you can also head off-road with confidence.
+The drop handlebar and sporty geometry mean you can make good progress on the road – but, with wider tyres, lower gearing and stable handling, you can also head off-road with confidence.

 Riding a bike designed for multi-terrain excursions means you can link together gravel routes in new ways, taking in sections of gravel roads, forest tracks, trails, byways and bridlepaths.
 Or you can load up your gravel bike with camping kit for a multi-day bikepacking adventure.

-Like any bike category, a gravel bike from one manufacturer can look very different from another – and that’s, even more, the case here, with some gravel machines pitched more towards road speed and light off-road riding, and others bearing more resemblance to mountain bikes.
+Like any bike category, a gravel bike from one manufacturer can look very different from another.
+That’s, even more, the case here, with some gravel machines pitched more towards road speed and light off-road riding, and others bearing more resemblance to mountain bikes.